How to NOT Invest Like a Pro (and beat them) with Passive Index Investing

 Enlightening!
 In not one category did an actively managed fund classes outperform an index over the last 1, 3, or 5 years.
 And in some cases, more than 80% of actively managed funds were outperformed by the index.

 This has historically almost always been the case.
 Mutual fund managers are humans, just like you and I. Even though they have more tools and resources available to them, they are still prone to error and making subjective emotional decisions.
 They are good, but are they as good as the market as a whole?
 Not often.
+Despite this under-performance 70% of U.S. fund assets are still actively vs. passively managed.

 Index Investing Strategy Takeaways